Join the fastest-growing Food community on Pinterest

 Cinnamon Rolls Recipe

-I am forty now and baking feels like second nature most days although there are still times when I get it wrong like last week I left the cinnamon rolls recipe in the oven a bit too long and the edges came out too dark and I felt frustrated but when I spread the frosting on top my kids still devoured them in minutes and they told me they liked the crunch so maybe my mistake was not really a mistake at all.
+I am forty now, and baking feels like second nature most days, although there are still times when I get it wrong.
+Like last week, I left the cinnamon rolls recipe in the oven a bit too long; the edges came out too dark, and I felt frustrated, but when I spread the frosting on top, my kids still devoured them in minutes, and they told me they liked the crunch, so maybe my mistake was not really a mistake at all.

 INGREDIENTS